TylerFair/gasgiant_retrievals/README.md

   function following these ones.
 The full code is controlled by a .YAML file.

 Works In Progress:
-- make resolutiuons more intuitive and allow string for native
--  Clean up high-memory demand of fitting script by partitioning runs (which will introduce minor overhead but make it useable for small GPU/RAM machines)
-- eureka is x1dints unpack exote dis fits
 - Make retrieval faster for most high-dimensional cases
 - Add native multiple instrument offset support